adamkdean/zerossl/README.md

 ## Disclaimer

 This library is a community open source project.
 There is no connection with ZeroSSL or Stack Holdings GmbH.
-The term ZeroSSL/zerossl is recongised as ZeroSSL™, a trademark of Stack Holdings GmbH in the USA, EU & UK and this library is provided in good faith as a community open source project.
+The term ZeroSSL/zerossl is recognised as ZeroSSL™, a trademark of Stack Holdings GmbH in the USA, EU & UK and this library is provided in good faith as a community open source project.